Oracle-Efficient Online Learning and Auction Design

-The offline oracle assumption now asks for an algorithm that takes as input a distribution over contexts and adversary actions and returns the best policy in the policy space for this distribution.
+An offline oracle in the contextual setting is an algorithm that takes as input a distribution over pairs of contexts and adversary actions and returns the best policy in the policy space $\Pi$ for this distribution.

+The contextual learning problem, described by $\X$, $\Sigma$, $\Pi$, $\Y$ and $f$, can be viewed as a specific instance of a (non-contextual) learning problem described in Section~\ref{sec:ftpl}, with the learner's action space $\X_c = \Pi$, adversary action space $\Y_c=\Sigma \times \Y$ and payoff function $f_c(\pi,(\sigma,y))=f(\pi(\sigma),y)$.
+Moreover, any offline oracle for the contextual problem $(\X,\Sigma,\Pi,\Y,f)$ is also an offline oracle for the non-contextual problem $(\X_c,\Y_c,f_c)$.
+Below, we show how to obtain oracle-efficient no-regret algorithms for $(\X_c,\Y_c,f_c)$ if we have access to an admissible and implementable matrix $\mGamma$ for the simpler non-contextual problem $(\X,\Y,f)$.
+We will conflate the problems $(\X,\Sigma,\Pi,\Y,f)$ and $(\X_c,\Y_c,f_c)$, and jointly refer to them as the \emph{contextual problem}, and refer to the simpler problem $(\X,\Y,f)$ as the \emph{non-contextual problem}.

-\begin{example}[Contextual online auction design] In the setting of online auction design, contextual online learning corresponds to the generalization where prior to the auction and the bidding process the designer observes contextual information about the bidders.
-The goal of the learner is now to compete over a set of policies that map contextual information to an auction.
-Given a class of auctions $\A$, a set of possible valuations $\V$, a policy class $\Pi$ and an unknown sequence of bid profiles and contexts $(\sigma_1,\vec v_1), \dots, (\sigma_T,\vec v_T)\in \Sigma\times\V^n$, the goal is to provide an online algorithm that picks a policy $\pi_t\in \Pi$ at every time step and achieves a revenue that is close to the revenue of the best policy $\pi\in \Pi$ in hindsight:
+\begin{example}[Contextual Online Auction Design] In contextual online auction design, the auctioneer gets to see some side information about the bidders before they place their bids.
+The goal of the auctioneer is to compete with a set of policies that map such contextual information to an auction.
+Given a class of auctions~$\A$, a set of possible valuations $\V$, a policy class $\Pi$ and an unknown sequence of contexts and bid profiles $(\sigma_1,\vec v_1), \dots, (\sigma_T,\vec v_T)\in \Sigma\times\V^n$, the goal of an online algorithm is to pick in each round a policy $\pi_t\in \Pi$ such that the algorithm's total revenue is close to the revenue of the best policy $\pi\in \Pi$ in hindsight:

 \end{example}